-I’ve explored the unemployment figures of President Barack Obama and how they compared to those of President Ronald Reagan.
-I was struck most by two facts about them.
-First, they share almost eerie similarities, and more importantly, very few people seem to realize how they compare and contrast.
+In exploring the unemployment figures of President Barack Obama and how they compared to those of President Ronald Reagan I was struck most by two facts: First, they share almost eerie similarities, and more importantly, very few people seem to realize how they compare and contrast.
 Many of the Right’s biggest pundits refer to Reagan’s two terms as the greatest era of economic prosperity in our history.
 While this is measured by many factors, unemployment is surely one of the biggest, and an accounting of Reagan’s numbers raises some questions.

 Critics of Obama’s numbers jump immediately to the argument that the two periods are not comparable, citing that the Obama administration “cooked the books” by not counting those who stopped looking for work.
 The problem with this argument is that the Reagan administration did the same thing.
 The labor participation rate varied no more than 3% for both of them.
-Obama’s tenure includes the mass retiring of Baby Boomers (born between 1946 and 1964) would certainly account for much of this number as they started officially retiring in his third year in office (2011).
+Obama’s tenure includes the mass retiring of Baby Boomers (born between 1946 and 1964) that started officially retiring in his third year in office (2011).
 Roughly 4.02 million of them retire each year on average.
-That’s roughly 32 million people during Obama’s two terms (including millions of early retirees).
+That’s approximately 32 million people during Obama’s two terms (including millions of early retirees).

 Here’s the chart:

 The numbers tell a rather difficult story for proponents on the Reagan side.
 First, you’ll notice that Obama’s entry into office also coincided with job figures already marching skyward, while Reagan inherited a flat jobless number.
-Consider that Reagan’s predecessor, President Jimmy Carter‘s four years saw fairly flat unemployment that vacillated slowly between a lackluster “low” of 5.6% and a high of 7.8%.
-He came into office with it at 7.5% and left with it at the same number.)
+Consider that Reagan’s predecessor, President Jimmy Carter, resided over four years of fairly flat unemployment that vacillated slowly between a lackluster “low” of 5.6% and a high of 7.8%.
+Carter came into office with it at 7.5% and left with it at the same number.
 Reagan supporters also generally credit his cutting taxes as the main reason for his low job figures, but as you can see from the data, that clearly isn’t the case.
 His tax cuts — passed into law in July of his first year — were part of the Economic Recovery Tax Act.
 The results were immediate and obvious.
 Employers started shedding employees at a record pace, culminating in the highest unemployment rate (10.8%) since the Great Depression and higher than Obama’s high water mark of 10.1%.
 In response, Reagan and Congress passed the Tax Equity & Fiscal Responsibility Act a year later.
 It was the first of several major tax increases during his two terms, and like the first act, its impact was quickly felt, resulting in a decline in joblessness nearly identical in sharpness to its previous rise.

 Reagan’s jobless numbers then enter a long flat period, hovering mostly just above 7%, until the final major tax increases that came with the Tax Reform Act of 1986 just before his last two years in office.
 Only then did Reagan’s jobless numbers finally dip into the low territory that many supporters recall as the norm during his tenure.
 In fact, discounting the precipitous rise and fall of his first term, Reagan’s jobless figures would, at best, represent six years of stagnation above 7% before finally falling at the end of his administration.
 Unfortunately, that also coincides with the beginning of the recession that would ultimately cost his successor — President George H. W. Bush — his job.